In this article

 What is mealtime support?

-For some individuals with autism, difficulties with eating and drinking could mean that they benefit from mealtime support.
+For some individuals on the autism spectrum, difficulties with eating and drinking could mean that they benefit from mealtime support.

-Children and adults with autism can sometimes experience difficulties with eating and drinking.
+Children and adults on the autism spectrum can sometimes experience difficulties with eating and drinking.
 These difficulties can include not liking some foods, finding it hard to accept new foods, disliking a variety of different textures, and not getting enough nutrition.

 This can mean having a limited diet which can, in turn, lead to other health and wellbeing issues.

-Mealtime support is designed to help individuals with autism who have a range of mealtime issues.
+Mealtime support is designed to support autistic individuals who have a range of mealtime issues.
 It considers the impact different factors may be having on an individual’s eating and drinking, and develops and implements appropriate personalised therapies to address them.